hazelcast/hazelcast-jet/site/docs/concepts/processing-guarantees.md

 id: processing-guarantees
 ---

-## Fault Tolerance and Processing Guarantees

-One less-than-obvious consequence of stepping up from finite to infinite streams is the difficulty of forever maintaining the continuity of the output, even in the face of changing cluster topology.
+With unbounded stream processing comes the challenge of forever maintaining the continuity of the output, even in the face of changing cluster topology.
 A Jet node may leave the cluster due to an internal error, loss of networking, or deliberate shutdown for maintenance.
-This will cause the computation job to be suspended.
-Except for the obvious problem of new data pouring in while we're down, we have a much more fiddly issue of restarting the computation in a differently laid-out cluster exactly where it left off and neither miss anything nor process it twice.
-The technical term for this is the "exactly-once processing guarantee".

-Jet achieves fault tolerance in streaming jobs by making a snapshot of the internal processing state at regular intervals.
-If a member of the cluster fails while a job is running, Jet will detect this and restart the job on the new cluster topology.
-It will restore its internal state from the snapshot and tell the source to start sending data from the last "`committed`" position (where the snapshot was taken).
-The data source must have built-in support to replay the data from the given checkpoint.
-The sink must either support transactions or be *idempotent*, tolerating duplicate submission of data.

-In a Jet cluster, one member is the *coordinator*.
-It tells other members what to do and they report to it any status changes.
-The coordinator may fail and the cluster will automatically re-elect another one.
-If any other member fails, the coordinator restarts the job on the remaining members.
+In this case Jet must suspend the computation, re-plan it for the smaller cluster, and then resume in such a way that the state of computation remains intact.
+For example, if you have a `counting` aggregation step, for the count to remain correct the aggregating task must see each item exactly once.
+The technical term for this is the *exactly-once processing guarantee* and Jet supports it, however it requires support from all the participants in the computation, including data sources, sinks, and side-inputs.

+Hazelcast Jet also supports a lesser guarantee, *at-least-once*, in which an item can be observed more than once.
+It allows more performance for those pipelines that can gracefully deal with duplicates.